 What did you think of my island adventures in St Kitts – which one would you choose?

-If you want to check out the island for yourself BA are currently offering UK residents 7 nights in St Kitts including flights from £579.
+If you want to check out the island for yourself BA frequently offer UK residents 7 nights in St Kitts at very competitive prices.
 See here for more details.

 I was in St Kitts as a guest of St Kitt’s Tourism Authority.
 Many thanks to all sponsors – BA for flights, accommodation, activities and meals.
 As always, my views and opinions remain 100% my own.